 There are other varieties of snake dishes eaten in China, such as a snake casserole or fried snake meat.

 These unusual gourmet dishes can be found predominantly in Cantonese cuisine and so Hong Kong is the best place to find them.

-How To Make Snake Soup
+Snake Soup Recipe

 - Water snake – 1

 - Chicken legs – 2